xiaoye798/Package-Hallucination-Research/Technical Implementation Details.md

 3. **No Pre-filtering**: Questions are gathered without any content-based filtering or quality screening to maintain the raw, authentic nature of developer inquiries.
 This includes questions with varying levels of clarity, completeness, and technical accuracy to mirror real-world developer interactions.

 4. **Diversity Assurance**: This unfiltered approach ensures the dataset captures the full spectrum of JavaScript-related queries, from basic syntax questions to complex implementation challenges.
 The dataset includes questions across different JavaScript frameworks (React, Vue, Angular), runtime environments (Node.js, browser), and application domains (web development, mobile apps, server-side applications).

-5. **Temporal Distribution**: Questions span multiple years to capture the evolution of JavaScript practices and emerging technologies, ensuring the dataset reflects both established patterns and current trends in the JavaScript ecosystem.

-6. **Metadata Preservation**: Each question retains its original metadata including tags, vote counts, answer counts, and timestamps to enable comprehensive analysis of question characteristics and their correlation with LLM responses.

 ---

 # Performance Metrics for the LightGBM IP Classifier